solo-io/gloo/docs/introduction/concepts.md

 The two top-level concepts in Gloo are **Virtual Hosts** and **Upstreams**.

 - **Virtual Hosts** define a set of route rules that live under a domain or set of domains.
-Route rules consist of a *matcher*, which specifies the kind of function calls to match (requests, events, and gRPC are currently supported), and the name of the destination (or destinations) to route them to.
+Route rules consist of a *matcher*, which specifies the kind of function calls to match (requests and events,  are currently supported), and the name of the destination (or destinations) to route them to.

 - **Upstreams** define destinations for routes.
 Upstreams tell Gloo what to route to.
 Upstreams may also define [functions](TODO) for *function-level routing*.